CommonRaven/PokePush/README.md

   - pushbullet
 2. Set your integration key (an integration that is not configured will not be activated):
   - slack : set Webhook URL in an environment variable names `SLACK_URL`.
-  - pushbullet : set pushbullet key in an environment variable named `PUSHBULLET_KEY`.
+  - pushbullet : set pushbullet device iden in an environment variable named `PUSHBULLET_KEY`.
 3. run `$ node index`

 Best prectice is to run using [PM2](https://www.npmjs.com/package/pm2):